Inx51/howlite-resources/README.md

 	<img src="https://img.shields.io/badge/status-in%20development-orange" alt="status"/>
 </p>

+> [!IMPORTANT]
+> All code and documentation is subject to change and is currently in development!

 # Howlite Resources

 > Simple, pluggable HTTP resource store for fast prototyping and storage of any type of data.